Airbnb Security Deposits & AirCover – A Comprehensive Guide

 “Hosts aren’t allowed to charge guests a security deposit through our Resolution Centre or outside the Airbnb platform.
 Instead, we inform guests at the time of booking that their payment method may be charged if they cause damage during a stay.”

 As a host, it’s vital to feel protected, knowing you have the right coverage at the right time.
 Choosing a short-term rental insurance provider that you can count on means you can spend your time focused on your business and not about damages and unexpected costs.
-Learn more about Short-Term Rental Insurance.
+For more tips on getting the right coverage for your second home, check out our article on vacation home insurance.

 Protect your property from costly damages with Safely’s short-term rental insurance.